Home / packaging

 1. Preindustrial containment: Leaves, woven baskets, clay amphorae, and wooden boxes carried grains, oils, and liquids.
 Amphorae stored wine or oil for long routes.
 Wood crates held hardware or ceramics during inland trade.

 2. Early industrialization (18th–19th centuries): Metal cans, cast glass, and machine-made paper increased shelf stability.
-The 1810 tin can patent fixed thermal processing steps.
 Lithographic plates pushed color consistency into mass production.

 3. Mass packaging and corrugation (late 19th–early 20th centuries): Corrugated flutes and folded board reduced breakage and freight weight.
 Standard RSC footprints reduced variability during stacking in rail and warehouse systems.

 4. Polymer and laminate era (mid‑20th century): PE, PP, and PET reshaped barrier behavior.
-Multilayer films with 30–150 micron structures controlled oxygen and moisture transfer.
+Multilayer films controlled oxygen and moisture transfer.
 Heat seals replaced mechanical closures in many formats.

 5. Digital, regulatory, and sustainability era (late 20th century–present): Digital print shortened runs to the hundreds.
 EVOH and aluminum layers raised recycling limits.
 Food-contact migration testing shifted from optional to routine in many markets.